 If you think we are a crazy, I would agree with you.

-c) The Accountant has been wanting to go camping.
+But here is why I decided to. a) It was only one night. b) There was very little accommodation available at an affordable price that would fit our family. c) The Accountant has been wanting to go camping.
 I have been objecting.
-I thought this might be a good chance for me to illustrate why I object.
+I thought this might be a good chance for me to illustrate why I object. d) It was only one night.

 We needed to travel to the coast because next year my husband has a major milestone birthday (!) and he wants to have a small party at the coast.
 This was a reconnaissance mission.
 A fact finding exercise in order to find a venue for the event.